BallisticLA/RandBLAS/rtd/source/FAQ.rst

   are made up for by the flexibilty and portability of a BLAS-like API.
 It is also our hope that popular high-level libraries that already wrap BLAS might find it straightforward to define similar wrappers for RandBLAS.

-DenseDist and SparseDist are very simple immutable structs.
+DenseDist and SparseDist are simple structs.
 Why bother having constructors for these classes, when you could just use initialization lists?
-  DenseDist and SparseDist have common members and type-specific members.
-  We wanted the common members to appear earlier initialization order, since that makes it easier to preserve RandBLAS' polymorphic API when called from other languages.

-  Two important common members are major_axis and isometry_scale.
-Users rarely need to think about the former (since there are sensible defaults for DenseDist and SparseDist) and they never need to make decisions for the latter What's more, there are type-specific members that the user should be mindful of, and would be ill-suited to the trailing positions in an initialization list.

-  Using constructors therefore has three benefits.

-  1. We can put the type-specific mebers earlier in the argument list,
-  2. We can include the default value for major_axis as a trailing constructor argument, and
-  3. We can ensure that isometry_scale is always set correctly.
+  Both of these types only have four user-decidable parameters.
+  We tried to implement and document these structs only using four members each.
+  This was doable, but very cumbersome.
+  In order to write clearer documentation we introduced several additional members whose values are semantically meaningful but ultimately dependent on the others.
+  Using constructors makes it possible for us to ensure all members are initialized consistently.

 Why don't you automatically scale your sketching operators to give partial isometries in expectation?
   There are a few factors that led us to this decision.
 None of these factors is a huge deal, alone, but they become significant when considered together.